A voice for

 We share traditional, scientific and practical insights written by experienced herbalists and health experts from the world of herbal medicine and natural health

-An ancient medicine with relevance for modern applications
+Hyssop is an ancient medicine with relevance for modern applications

 Hyssop

-Hyssopus officinalis L Lamiaceae
+Hyssopus officinalis L.

 Very much favoured by bees, beautiful spikes of deep blue flowers adorn this herb which has aromatic, bitter, tonic and expectorant properties.